 These are the basic renter rights in Texas.

-- The right to quiet enjoyment inside the unit.
+- The right to quiet enjoyment inside the rental property.
+This means Texas tenants can enjoy peace and quiet.

 - The right to a healthy and safe home environment.
 Hence, the landlords are tasked to maintain and repair damages that will affect a tenant's health and safety.

-- The right to remain in the property unless there's a breach of the lease agreement.
-In other words, a landlord can't evict a tenant without cause.
+- The right to remain in the unit unless there's a breach of the lease.
+In other words, a landlord can't evict a tenant without cause, even if other tenants file complaints.

 These are the basic tenant responsibilities in Texas.

-- Inform the landlord of any damages or maintenance issues.
+- Inform the landlord of any damages or maintenance issues during the tenancy

-- Follow the rules, policies and regulations in the leasing agreement and those that are mandated by local, County and State laws.
+- Follow the rules, policies and regulations in the rental agreement and those that are mandated by local, County and State laws

 Landlord Responsibilities and Rights